Victorian Movement

 Once the original Brotherhood loosened, the style did not disappear.
 It broadened.
 Rossetti pushed it toward a more dreamlike and symbolic register.
 Edward Burne-Jones and, in another medium, William Morris carried parts of the same inheritance into decoration, poetry, print, and design.

-That is why it is useful to separate the Brotherhood from the movement's afterlife.
-Morris was not one of the original brothers, but he matters because he shows what pre-Raphaelite values could become once they entered objects, interiors, and workshop culture.
+Separating the Brotherhood from the movement's afterlife keeps the history precise.
+Morris was not one of the original brothers, but his work shows what pre-Raphaelite values became once they entered objects, interiors, and workshop culture.
 The movement stops being only about painting and becomes a larger Victorian visual system.

 Why critics fought over it